 - How high above them can they effectively reach and operate the valve?

-These are questions worth asking, particularly when making modifications to an existing system where limitations of wall space and wall construction and other utilities behind the wall may make installations more challenging.
+These are questions worth asking, particularly when making modifications to an existing system where limitations of wall space and wall construction, and other utilities behind the wall may make installations more challenging.
 According to the CDC, the average size American man is 5’9”, while the average woman is 5’4”.

 Defaulting to a woman’s average height and assuming an average reach of around 1.13 times your size, the uppermost valve installed no more than 72” above the floor would allow for the valve's safe operation.
-This will also allow an adequate perspective in which the user can accurately view the pressure indicator from that standing position.
+This also allows an adequate perspective in which the user can accurately view the pressure indicator from that standing position.
 However, this is a general guideline, and the proper installation may be dictated by your local or state AHJ (Authority Having Jurisdiction).

 Proper Zone Valve Locations